Atomistica/atomistica/POTENTIALS.md

         from atomistica import Brenner, Erhart_PRB_71_035211_SiC
         calc = Brenner(**Erhart_PRB_71_035211_SiC)

+    Note: This is the default parameter set for this potential.
+It gets loaded by the following code.

+        from atomistica import Brenner
+        calc = Brenner()

 *   Donald Brenner
     "Empirical potential for hydrocarbons for use in simulating the chemical vapor deposition of diamond films"